 The Research & Quality Improvement Division at the College is effectively working from home, but the team are still doing what they can to provide you with up-to-date information that is, I hope, both relevant and useful.

-In the last eight weeks we have created the workforce dashboard; launched two BPSU surveys on delayed presentations and on the hyperinflammatory syndrome; hosted the output from the NHSE surveillance and quality assurance work; supported the development of the hyperinflammation syndrome case definition; collated and fed back examples of useful new working practices through the QI Central pages; and repeatedly updated the COVID-19 evidence summary pages.
+In the last eight weeks we have created the workforce dashboard; launched two BPSU surveys on delayed presentations and on the hyperinflammatory syndrome; hosted the output from the NHSE surveillance and quality assurance work; supported the development of the hyperinflammation syndrome case definition; collated and fed back examples of useful new working practices through the QI Central pages; and repeatedly updated the COVID-19 evidence summary page [as of August 2022, this resource is no longer available].

 Behind all of that, there’s been a lot of “business as usual“ activity as well.
 We all really appreciate the fact that despite you, the members, being very disrupted in your normal work, you have still taken time where you can to send back information for the three national audits.
 The fact that we have such strong baseline information across three different areas has enabled us to be clear about the impact both of staff redeployment on our workforce and of the effect of lockdown on the lives of children with chronic disease.